aviggiano/redis-roaring/README.md

 ## Build

-This project can be built with the `build.sh` script, or more specifically:
+This project can be built with cmake:

 ```bash
 mkdir -p build